arjit-32/Computer-Science-Primer/src/content/articles/git-10.md

 ---
 title: Squashing Commits with Rebase
-meta_title: Squashing Commits with Git Rebase in 2025
+meta_title: Squashing Commits | CS Primer
 description: Discover how to squash multiple commits into a single one using Git rebase to maintain a clean and concise commit history in 2025.
 author: Arjit Sharma
 series: ["git"]